Sunday, August 12, 2018

 Peach soup - cold and spicy

-If you like gazpacho, you will like peach soup.
+Refreshing and raw and alive with basil.
 I created this recipe for a Gardenista story about peaches, but landed up publishing a peach bruschetta recipe, instead.
 So here it is.

 Late summer, and basil and peaches are a surprisingly good combination.
 And perilla, while a weed in some parts, but also a prime ingredient in Japanese kitchens, adds a rose-petal flavor.
 If you do not have perilla, use mint (different, but compatible).